snowplow/snowbridge/docs/documentation/configuration/transformations/snowplow-builtin/spEnrichedFilter.md

     regex = "web|mobile"

     # Regex timeout - if the regex takes longer than this timeout (in seconds), the transformation fails
-    # This exists as certain regex patterns (eg negaitve lookahead) are less performant
+    # This exists as certain regex patterns are less performant
     regex_timeout = 10
   }
 }